clingen-data-model/allele/source/allele/value_sets/nucleotide_change_type.md

 | `exclusiveNucleotideChangeType` | `substitution` | [SO:1000002](http://www.sequenceontology.org/browser/current_svn/term/SO:1000002) |
 | `auxiliaryNucleotideChangeType` | `SNP` | [SO:0000694](http://www.sequenceontology.org/browser/current_svn/term/SO:0000694) |

 This method offers two levels of annotated detail.
-The exclusiveNucleotideChangeType term enables higher-level grouping, and the ancillaryNucleotideChangeType offers additional specifics on the nature of the variant.
+The exclusiveNucleotideChangeType term enables higher-level grouping, and the auxiliaryNucleotideChangeType offers additional specifics on the nature of the variant.

 _The second possibility:_